 for all $a\in (\varphi_n^m\circ\varrho)(F)$.

-\item We use Theorem 1.1 of \cite{DL92} to find a unital AF-algebra $A=\varinjlim F_k$ (with finite dimensional $F_k$'s) and a unital embedding $\phi\colon C(X_m)\to A$ which is rationally an isomorphism on $K_0$.
-By Lemma \ref{2} we may regard $\phi$ as a map from $A$ by $\prod F_{k}/\bigoplus F_{k}$ which is still rationally injective on $K_0$.
+\item We use Theorem 1.1 of \cite{DL92} to find a unital AF-algebra $A=\varinjlim F_k$ (with finite-dimensional $F_k$'s) and a unital embedding $\phi\colon C(X_m)\to A$ which is rationally an isomorphism on $K_0$.
+By Lemma \ref{2} we may regard $\phi$ as a map from $A$ to $\prod F_{k}/\bigoplus F_{k}$ which is still rationally injective on $K_0$.
 This in particular implies that

 \item Since $(\phi\circ\sigma)$ is $(G,\delta)$-multiplicative, we may apply Lemma \ref{1} to find a $\ast$-homomorphism $\phi'\colon C(X)\to\prod F_{k}/\bigoplus F_{k}$ with for all $a\in(\varphi_n^m\circ\varrho)(F)$.
 Now by matricial semiprojectivity of $C(X)$, $\phi'$ lifts to a homomorphism $\overline{\phi}$ :